Julie97-wb/group6/README.md

 The longer the movie, the higher the ratings

-![Impact of Movie Director on Ratings](images/devi.png) Experienced director ratings.
-One can pick any among these and they would be suitable for making a movie
+![Impact of Movie Director on Ratings](images/devi.png)

+Experienced director ratings.
+One can pick any director among these and they would be among the best for directing a movie

 ![Impact of Movie Genre on Ratings](images/olin.png) Highest rated genres

-## Conclusion
+## Conclusions

 From the findings from the visualizations above, we can conclude that:

 - Increasing production budget of a movie increases its profits
 - Long films tend to have higher ratings than shorter ones
-- The most experienced directors tend to have lower average ratings than inexperienced ones due to the number of movies involved.
-Hence it is not enough to look at ratings only
+- The best directors are a combination of experience and average ratings
 - Certain genres tend to receive better ratings than others

 From these conclusions, we would recommend to the head of the new movie studio to: